 Step #4 When Scammed Online: Mediation Programs and Small Claims Court

-How to Lessen Your Chances of Being Scammed Online?
+How to Decrease Your Chances of Being Scammed Online?

 While avoiding becoming the victim of an online scam isn’t always possible, following preventative measures is far easier than trying to recover your money once it’s gone.

 Steven J.J.
-Weisman, Esq. is an attorney, professor at Bentley University where he teaches White Collar Crime, and one of the country's leading experts in cyber security, scams and identity theft.
-Steven also writes the blog Scamicide where he provides daily updated information about the latest developments in scams, identity theft, and cyber security.
+Weisman, Esq. is an attorney and professor at Bentley University where he teaches White Collar Crime, and is one of the country's leading experts in cyber security, scams and identity theft.
+Steven also writes the blog Scamicide where he teaches readers “how to recognize scams and risks of identity theft as well as how to avoid them.”